scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 content equivalent of adding :math:`\alpha_k` "hallucinated" counts in each grouping.
 This effectively results in a smoothing of the image at the given resolution level.
-The distribution of `\alpha` values at each resolution level is the further described by a hyper-prior distribution:
+The distribution of :math:`\alpha` values at each resolution level is the further described by a hyper-prior distribution:

 .. math::